boltops-tools/terraspace-docs/_reference/terraspace-logs.md

 ## Options

 ```
-t, [--timestamps], [--no-timestamps]  # Whether or not to show the leading timestamp.
+-t, [--timestamps], [--no-timestamps]  # Whether or not to show the leading timestamp.
 Defaults to timestamps for multiple logs, and no timestamp if a single log is specified.
 Note: In follow mode, timestamp always shown
-f, [--follow], [--no-follow]          # Follow the log in live tail fashion.
+-f, [--follow], [--no-follow]          # Follow the log in live tail fashion.
 Must specify a stack if using this option.
-n, [--limit=N]                        # Number of lines to limit showing.
+-n, [--limit=N]                        # Number of lines to limit showing.
 Only applies in no-follow mode.
                                        # Default: 10
-a, [--all], [--no-all]                # All mode turns off the limit.
+-a, [--all], [--no-all]                # All mode turns off the limit.
 Defaults to all if a single log is specified.
 Only applies in no-follow mode.
-p, [--pid=PID]                        # Filter by pid.
+-p, [--pid=PID]                        # Filter by pid.
 Defaults to the last pid at the bottom of the log file.
-   [--verbose], [--no-verbose]
-   [--noop], [--no-noop]
 ```